ramaroberto/neat-python/docs/module_summaries.rst

       Uses :py:meth:`AggregationFunctionSet.add <aggregations.AggregationFunctionSet.add>`.

       :param str name: The name by which the function is to be known in the :ref:`configuration file <aggregation-function-config-label>`.
-      :param func: A function meeting the requirements of :py:func:`aggregations.validate_aggregation`.
+      :param func: A function meeting the requirements of :py:meth:`multiparameter.MultiParameterSet.add_func`.
       :type func: `function`

       .. versionadded:: 0.92